ad-69/AI-Healthcare-Project/README.md

 # AI-Healthcare-Project
-A vibecoding project that enhances healthcare access in rural areas of India.
-My project specifically focuses on the verification and supplementation of Iron Folic Acid Pills to Pregnant and Lactating Women.
-It highlights two main issues, i.e. verifying whether the pill is the right dosage and ensuring women know their level of anemia.
+A vibecoding project that improves healthcare access in rural India by supporting the verification and supplementation of Iron Folic Acid (IFA) tablets for pregnant and lactating women.
+The project tackles two critical issues: confirming that the correct IFA dosage is dispensed and helping women understand their anemia status.